blueresonara-Sky/SMTV-Translation-Editor/README.md

 - Opens subtitle `.docx` files that use a 3-column table layout
 - Preserves row count and table structure
-- Keeps blank Persian rows blank
+- Keeps blank Non-English rows blank
-- Rewrites only the Persian column
+- Rewrites only the Non-English column
 - Generates safer subtitle layouts from full sentence groups
 - Optionally uses AI for phrase protection, layout guidance, and light editing
 - Saves a new `.docx` beside the original